Twins announce television schedule, with Justin Morneau getting the call as team's primary analyst

-The Twins on Monday released local broadcast information for their upcoming 60-game season, which includes 58 of the games being shown on Fox Sports North and two scheduled for Fox national broadcasts.
+The Twins on Monday released local broadcast information for their upcoming season, when all 60 games will be televised.

-FSN is also carrying Wednesday’s preseason game against the Cubs before the regular season starts Friday night against the White Sox.

 Perhaps of the most interest to fans: Dick Bremer remains the FSN play-by-play voice and will be paired with analysts Justin Morneau, Bert Blyleven, Roy Smalley and Jack Morris on various broadcasts.

-Morneau was scheduled to work 80 of the team’s FSN broadcasts before the coronavirus pandemic dramatically shortened the season from 162 to 60 games.
-Blyleven was slated to do just 30 games originally.
+Morneau was scheduled to work 80 FSN broadcasts before the coronavirus pandemic dramatically shortened the season.
+Blyleven was slated to do just 30.

 Morneau will be the analyst on the “bulk” of the Twins’ shortened schedule, Twins President Dave St. Peter said.
 Blyleven will work the second-most games, followed by Smalley and Morris.